hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/hyperledger-labs.github.io.md

             </td>
             <td>
-                Cardea is a complete ecosystem for the exchange of privacy-preserving digital credentials, currently open sourced as a project in Linux Foundation Public Health (LFPH).
+                Solang has moved out of labs into incubation and this page is out of date

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-03-09 17:51:51 +0000 UTC
+        Created At 2023-03-27 18:38:02 +0000 UTC
     </div>
 </div>